We are so lucky to have Ross Wakefield join us as a guest writer.

 And The Overall Conclusion Is…

-There have been rash predictions made about the future of manned spaceflight before (predictions of a manned base on the Moon by the end of the 20th Century, for instance, proved to be rather off).
+There have been rash predictions made about the future of human spaceflight before (predictions of a human base on the Moon by the end of the 20th Century, for instance, proved to be rather off).
 Nevertheless, based on the current plans and technological developments of both of the companies above…we might, just might, be able to entertain the enchanting possibility that, at some point in the fourth decade of this century, or perhaps sooner still…our nearest planet will finally feel the tread of human feet.

 More From Ross: